 The Event Production Quoting Problem Is Real—and Messier

 Here’s the thing: the complexity CPQ tries to solve?
-You’ve got it in spades.
-An event production quote isn’t a line item.
-It’s a moving target.
+You’ve got it in spades—and then some.

 Why Traditional CPQ Doesn’t Fit Event Production